An Espresso with Rose Electra Harris: Painter on Emotions, Nature and Travel

 ‘Up all night’ - credit to Justin Piperger

-View all "An Espresso with..." conversations
+View all "An Espresso with..." interviews with female artists

 Explore more conversations in my Portfolio or subscribe to receive new interviews